 Rheumatology (Bulgaria)

 <p>Rheumatology (Bulgaria) is the platinum open-access peer-reviewed journal owned by the Bulgarian Rheumatology Society and published by the Central Medical Library - Bulgaria.</p> <p>Rheumatology (Bulgaria) focuses on all aspects of rheumatic diseases.
 Revmatologiia features Original Articles, Society Recommendations, Editorials, Invited Reviews, Clinical Rheumatology Cases or Case-Based Reviews, Letters to the Editor.
-Guidelines unique to Bulgarian and Balkan Rheumatology will also be published.</p> <p>Indexing and abstracting: <strong>Scopus</strong>, EMBASE, Excerpta Medica, <strong>Google Scholar</strong>,<strong> CrossRef</strong>, Central Medical Library - Bulgaria, Bulgarian Medical Literature Database, OUCI.</p> <p>Online ISSN 2738-831X; Print ISSN 1310-0505.</p>Bulgarian Rheumatology Societyen-USRheumatology (Bulgaria)1310-0505Investigation of the Relationship between PTPN22 Polymorphisms and Lung Sarcoidosis: A cross sectional study
+Guidelines unique to Bulgarian and Balkan Rheumatology will also be published.</p> <p>Indexing and abstracting: <strong>Scopus</strong>, EMBASE, Excerpta Medica, <strong>Google Scholar</strong>,<strong> CrossRef</strong>, Central Medical Library - Bulgaria, Bulgarian Medical Literature Database, OUCI.</p> <p>Online ISSN 2738-831X; Print ISSN 1310-0505.</p>Bulgarian Rheumatology Societyen-USRheumatology (Bulgaria)1310-0505Efficacy of treatment with intravenous immunoglobulins and pulse therapies with methylprednisolone and cyclophosphamide in patients with active SLE

 ##submission.copyrightStatement##